Targeted advertising: Behavioral targeting

 Behavioral marketing can be used on its own or in conjunction with other forms of targeting.
 Many practitioners also refer to this process as "audience targeting".

-Major advantages of Behavioral marketing are that it will help in reaching surfers with affinity, reach surfers that were not exposed to a media campaign, contact surfers close to conversion and in reconnecting with prospects or customers.
+While behavioral targeting can enhance ad effectiveness, it also raises privacy concerns.
+Users may feel uncomfortable with the idea of their online behavior being tracked and used for advertising purposes.
+Striking a balance between personalization and privacy is crucial.

 Onsite

 Behavioral targeting may also be applied to any online property on the premise that it either improves the visitor experience or benefits the online property, typically through increased conversion rates or increased spending levels.
 The early adopters of this technology/philosophy were editorial sites such as HotWired, online advertising with leading online ad servers, retail or another e-commerce website as a technique for increasing the relevance of product offers and promotions on a visitor by visitor basis.
 More recently, companies outside this traditional e-commerce marketplace have started to experiment with these emerging technologies.

-The typical approach to this starts by using web analytics or behavioral analytics to break-down the range of all visitors into a number of discrete channels.
+The typical approach to this starts by using web analytics or behavioral analytics to breakdown the range of all visitors into several discrete channels.
 Each channel is then analyzed and a virtual profile is created to deal with each channel.

-These profiles can be based around Personas that give the website operators a starting point in terms of deciding what content, navigation and layout to show to each of the different personas.
+These profiles can be based around Personas that gives the website operators a starting point in terms of deciding what content, navigation, and layout to show to each of the different personas.
 When it comes to the practical problem of successfully delivering the profiles correctly this is usually achieved by either using a specialist content behavioral platform or by bespoke software development.

-Most platforms identify visitors by assigning a unique ID cookie to each and every visitor to the site thereby allowing them to be tracked throughout their web journey, the platform then makes a rules-based decision about what content to serve.
+Most platforms identify visitors by assigning a unique ID cookie to every visitor to the site thereby allowing them to be tracked throughout their web journey, the platform then makes a rules-based decision about what content to serve.

 Self-learning onsite behavioral targeting systems will monitor visitor response to site content and learn what is most likely to generate a desired conversion event.
 Some good content for each behavioral trait or pattern is often established using numerous simultaneous multivariate tests.
 Onsite behavioral targeting requires a relatively high level of traffic before statistical confidence levels can be reached regarding the probability of a particular offer generating a conversion from a user with a set behavioral profile.
 Some providers have been able to do so by leveraging their large user base, such as Yahoo!.
 Some providers use a rules-based approach, allowing administrators to set the content and offers shown to those with particular traits.

 According to research behavioral targeting provides little benefit at a huge privacy cost — when targeting for gender, the targeted guess is 42% accurate, which is less than a random guess.
 When targeting for gender and age the accuracy is 24%.